-The Centre for Humanitarian Dialogue (HD) is pleased to announce the release of its 2019 Annual Report.
-2019 marked the 20th anniversary of the organisation, and the report highlights how HD operated beyond the boundaries of conventional diplomacy and filled critical gaps in international peacemaking processes in the past two decades.
+The Centre for Humanitarian Dialogue (HD) is pleased to announce the release of its 2019 annual report marking the 20th anniversary of the organisation.
+The report highlights how HD operated beyond the boundaries of conventional diplomacy and filled critical gaps in international peacemaking processes in the past two decades.